evkx/evkx.github.io/content/models/jaguar/i-pace/I-Pace_EV400/_index.md

 You can choose between two sound systems for the Jaguar I-Pace EV400:

-- **Meridian Sound System:**: Features 11 speakers and delivers a maximum output of 400 watts.
+- **Meridian Sound System:** Features 11 speakers and delivers a maximum output of 400 watts.
-- **Meridian 3D Surround:**: Features 16 speakers and delivers a maximum output of 750 watts.
+- **Meridian 3D Surround:** Features 16 speakers and delivers a maximum output of 750 watts.

 ## Lights